CANDACE SAHM, MA Ed

 Jay Bender is currently is working as an EMT-B for Lifestar Response in Howard County.
 He has previously worked as an Assistant Vice President and head of Security Operations for a local Community Bank and for over 30 years worked in the Commercial Construction industry as a Senior Estimator and Senior Project Manager.
 He also has volunteered for 45 years as a Firefighter/ Paramedic/ EMT-B for the Bethesda Chevy Chief Rescue Squad.
 He has served on numerous Board of Directors for local organizations and been involved in fundraising for same.
 He also has delivered Meals on Wheels during the Pandemic for JSSA.
 Jay has also been a College and High School Football Official for 33 years and officiates Girls High School Lacrosse and Fast Pitch Softball.
 In his spare time he enjoys traveling and spending time with his family and dogs.

 Dina moved to Silver Spring, MD 18 years ago with my son (Zachary).
 She attended University of Dayton and Wilberforce University and earned 2 Bachelors in Science in Mathematics and Electrical Engineering.
 She is very active in my community and also in my church.
 Dina was a Den mother for the Cub Scouts for 6 years.
-She noticed our troop had many boys which were considered part of the High Functioning spectrum.
+She noticed the troop had many boys which were considered part of the High Functioning spectrum.
 They either had ADHD, Autistic and Asperger’s Syndrome.
 Dina knew she needed to get help for her son.
 Zachary was tested and it was discovered he had ADHD.
 She joined an African American group of women in scouts whom had similar children in the spectrum and we supported each other.
 Dina is active in many organizations which help women and children throughout Montgomery county, MD prosper.
-She 2 children Zachary and Anastasia.
+She has 2 children: Zachary and Anastasia.

 OLLEN DOUGLASS—Ollen is from Potomac, Maryland, and is a graduate of Towson University with a degree in Applied Mathematics.
 He has been tutoring for over 13 years and is proficient in math up to Calculus 3.
 He also teaches SAT, ACT, and PSAT test-taking skills.
 In his free time, he enjoys dancing, DJing, and playing soccer.
 What he enjoys most about working with students is helping them to find their best learning method that allows them to succeed.